2.6 Form and Content of Acquiree Financial Statements

 with the SEC) may have to adopt certain accounting standards earlier than

 planned and provide the incremental disclosures required for PBEs.
-However, the
+However, in

 -